 Better yet, since the company went public in 1994, it has announced 114 dividend increases.

-Realty Income has a diverse portfolio of nearly 11,000 commercial properties located in all 50 states, Puerto Rico, the UK and Spain.
-It leases them to around 650 tenants operating across 60 industries.
+Realty Income has a diverse portfolio of over 11,000 commercial properties located in all 50 states, Puerto Rico, the UK and Spain.
+It leases them to around 1,040 different tenants operating across 60 industries.

 This means even if one tenant or industry enters a downturn, the impact on company-level financials will likely be limited.